Microsoft/azure-docs.pt-pt/articles/active-directory/hybrid/reference-connect-adsynctools.md

 Another example of how to use this cmdlet
 ```

-## <a name="set-adsynctoolsconsistencyguid"></a>Set-ADSyncToolsConsistencyGuid
+## <a name="set-adsynctoolsconsistencyguid"></a>Set-ADSyncToolsConsistênciaGuid

 ### <a name="synopsis"></a>SINOPSE
-Definir o mS-Ds-ConsistencyGuid no utilizador do AD
+Definir mS-Ds-Consistência-Guia no utilizador ad

 ### <a name="syntax"></a>SINTAXE